FAForever/wiki-pages/Infrastructure/FAF-Teams.md

 - Tex
 - Voodoo

 #### Mission:
 The moderation team’s mission is to keep the community a healthy and pleasant place for all users, on all FAF platforms, by enforcing the [rules of the community](https://www.faforever.com/rules).
 The moderation team also determines the [moderation policy](https://www.faforever.com/moderation) and rules for the client, discord, forum, and other FAF managed platforms.

 #### Moderation Team Lead
 - Acting as the final point of appeal for all moderation decisions
 - Determining the membership and structure of the moderation team
 - Chosen by the moderation team, with a 12 month cooldown period during normal circumstances

-#### Team Members
+#### Team Membership
-- Interested candidates send their application to the team lead
+- Interested candidates may send an application to the team lead
 - Applicants are discussed and voted for within the team, with the team lead having the final say regarding new team members
 - Team members can be dropped from the team due to long inactivity or being deemed no longer suitable for the position
-- Moderation team members can be split between global moderators, discord moderators, IRC moderators and forum moderators
+- Moderators split their attention between FAF reports, the FAF discord, Aeolus IRC, and the forum

+#### Retired moderators
+- Retired moderators are (semi)-inactive members of the team that are asked from time to time for advice or information, based on their experience as a moderator

 ### DevOps Team

 DevOps = "Development and Operations"